VERITASDesign & Build

 What is your payment schedule?

-Do not pay more than 10 to 25 percent upfront.
 Milestone-based payments tied to verifiable progress protect you.
-Any contractor asking for 50 percent or more upfront is a red flag.
+Any contractor asking for a large upfront payment before work begins is a red flag.

 Can I speak with three recent clients?

 References should be from projects similar in scope to yours, completed within the last 12 months.
 Call them.
-Ask specifically about communication, cleanliness, and whether the final cost matched the proposal.
+Ask specifically about communication, cleanliness, and whether the final scope matched the proposal.

 Step 3: Get Multiple Bids, But Read Them Carefully

-Getting three bids is standard advice, but bids are only useful if they are comparing the same scope.
+Getting multiple bids is standard advice, but bids are only useful if they are comparing the same scope.

 A low bid often means: